yytdfc/MetaOpt/README.md

 # MetaOpt

-A general optimizer based on Kriging &amp; GA
+This is a general optimizer includes:
+- Genetic Algorithm
+- NSGA II
+- Surrogate based Optimizition
+- Powell method

+***To be comtinued***